 - Take towels for baby and you.

 - Take a changing mat; it is much safer to change a small baby on the floor rather than a bench – you will be surprised how early a baby can roll.
 Not every swimming pool has baby changers.

 - When in the pool, get low in the water, move your baby around, sing to them, talk to them and bond with them.
 Swishing them from side to side and around in circles, resting them against you whilst you swim and gently pouring water over their faces will all help the bonding experience.

 - Have fun and be positive; your child will take their cues from you.

 - Your first session should last 20-30 minutes; your baby will let you know when they have had enough.

 - After swimming and when you are both dressed, get into the habit of giving baby a drink, as swimming is dehydrating.
-Do not feed in the changing room as it is unhygienic.

 - Babies get hungry and tired after swimming so they may eat and sleep more.

 - Babies lose heat through their heads very quickly so take a hat with you.

 - Bathe your baby that evening to ensure all chlorine has been removed.